yesihaveidea/myrtille/DOCUMENTATION.md

 - Safari 5.1.7 doesn't support the IIS 8+ websocket implementation because it's based on an older version of the websocket standard (hybi instead of RFC6455) (http://stackoverflow.com/questions/32628211/connecting-to-iis-8-from-safari-5-1-7-by-websocket).
 Myrtille does fallback to long-polling if websockets aren't supported or fail.

+- Safari 5.1.7 doesn't support xtermjs (SSH terminal); this version of Safari for Windows is not officially supported anymore, so you should use something else anyway.

+- xtermjs (SSH terminal) rendering is not blazing fast; it's functional but don't expect a native putty client, neither in speed and features.
+Also, remember to refresh (or "cls") the terminal often because it gets slower as the DOM fills with data.

 - In order to keep the installation simple, both the myrtille gateway and services are installed on the same machine.
 They do however conform to a distributed architecture; if needed, given some additionnal code, myrtille services could acts as a proxy, so the gateway could be installed and operate separately (this could be handy if the gateway should go into a DMZ).

 - Keyboard is mapped to english/US (latin QWERTY) layout by default.
 If you have troubles with some characters/keys not working as expected, try to add that keyboard layout to your server (and select it when connected).